jrawbits/VisionEval-Wiki-JR/VERPAT-EV-Module.md

 The current version of VERPAT does not model electric vehicles (EVs).
 Since EVs produce less local GHG than internal combustion engines, and policies related to EV usage are expected to impact the share of EVs on the road, it is important to add EVs to VERPAT.
 This addition to VERPAT is inspired by how [GreenSTEP](https://github.com/gregorbj/GreenSTEP/blob/master/Documentation/GreenSTEP-RSPM_Documentation_20151220.docx) models EVs.

 The plan to add EV support to VERPAT is to revise the following packages/modules in a fork:

-  - Revise VEHouseholdVehicles
-    - Revise AssignVehicleFeatures module to identify HEV/PHEVs
   - Revise VEHouseholdTravel
+    - Revise AssignVehicleFeatures module to identify HEV/PHEVs ✔️
-    - Revise CalculateTravelDemand module to identify DVMT by EVs
+    - Revise CalculateTravelDemand module to identify DVMT by EVs ✔️
   - Revise VETransportSupplyUse
-    - Revise CalculateCongestionBase module to identify fuel efficiency, speeds, delays for EVs by functional class
+    - Revise CalculateCongestionBase module to identify fuel efficiency, speeds, delays for EVs by functional class 👷
   - Revise VEHouseholdVehicles
     - Revise AssignVehicleFeaturesFuture module to identify HEV/PHEVs for future scenarios
   - Revise VEHouseholdTravel